-- Ensure there is accessible information relating to residents' health and wellbeing.
+- Ensure residents have access relating to their health and wellbeing.

 - Provide opportunities to improve residents' health and wellbeing through music, sport and cultural activities for:

 - Children and families

 - Young people

-- Residents from across the community
+- o Residents from across the community

 - o Older residents

-1) Ensure there is accessible information relating to residents' health and wellbeing.
+1) Provide access to health and wellbeing activities for all residents.